Skip to Content

 Roles & Permissions

 QuickBox Pro uses Role-Based Access Control (RBAC) to manage what administrative actions users can perform.
-Roles are collections of permissions — assign a role to a user, and they gain all the permissions that role includes.
-The Roles & Permissions page lets you view, create, and manage roles with a full permission matrix editor.
+Roles grant administrative capabilities — managing users, changing settings, installing software, accessing system tools.
+Assign one or more roles to a user, and their permissions are the combined set.
+The User Roles page lets you view, create, and manage roles with a permission matrix editor.

-Roles & Permissions requires admin privileges. admin.roles.read is needed to view roles, and admin.roles.manage is needed to create, edit, or delete roles.
+Managing roles is gated by permission, not by which account you use: admin.roles.read is required to view roles, and admin.roles.manage is required to create, edit, or delete them.
+Administrator-level accounts always have access.
 Navigate to User Management > User Roles from the sidebar.

 Key features

-35 permissions across 10 domains — control exactly what each role can do
+35 administrative permissions across 10 domains — control exactly what each role can do

 Four built-in system roles provide a solid starting point for most server configurations